 It enables goods to be shipped from a country of origin, through transit countries, to a country of destination in sealed load compartments that are controlled by customs via a multilateral, mutually recognised system.
 It is the easiest, safest and most reliable way to move goods across multiple international borders, saving time and money for transport operators and customs authorities.

 What is TIR?

 TIR streamlines procedures at borders, reducing the administrative burden for customs authorities and for transport and logistics companies.
 It cuts border waiting times significantly, saving time and money.

-TIR has more than 70 contracting countries around the world, and it is expanding rapidly with over 20 further countries looking to join.
+TIR has 76 Contracting Parties around the world, and it is expanding rapidly with over 20 further countries looking to join.

 How TIR works

 TIR enables goods to transit from a country of origin to a country of destination in sealed load compartments that are controlled by customs via a multilateral, mutually recognised system.

 eTIR enables the system’s capabilities to be harmonised with other digitalised procedures in the multi-modal fields of logistics, transport, eCustoms and other relevant domains.

 Reports, brochures and other TIR-related documents